 A raconteur with a journalistic background, Leslie Cunningham is an artist and filmmaker originally from Los Angeles, CA. Feeding her hunger for producing daring and entertaining narratives that represent a diversity of subjects and communities, Leslie created TRIBES Magazine, the award-winning urban entertainment publication which developed a reputation of love and respect among urban artists, poets, music journalists, and indie music fans around the globe.

-The early years of filmmaking were a learning process from which Leslie’s first feature-length documentary film, M.I., A Different Kind of Girl, was born.
+In 2012, Leslie released her first feature-length documentary film, M.I., A Different Kind of Girl.
 The film debuted at the Hayti Heritage Film Festival in March 2012, followed by a three-city Pride Festival tour through Philadelphia, St. Louis, and ending in Raleigh at the Triangle Black Pride Festival.
 M.I. also was chosen for The North Carolina Gay and Lesbian Film Festival and Atlanta’s Out On Film in 2012,Gender Reel Film Festival (2014) and Massimadi, the LGBT Film Festival of Africa and its Diasporas in 2016.
 The film has paved the way for more projects that would educate, entertain and feature provocative subjects and subject matter.

 Now, Leslie is making the film that has become her life’s work.
 JIG SHOW | Leon Claxton’s Harlem in Havana is a film about her family’s stage show which documents the legacy of her grandfather, Leon Claxton, one of the twentieth century’s most successful traveling show producers.
 Sponsored by the Southern Documentary Fund, JIG SHOW received research and development funds from ITVS’ Diversity Development Funding in 2014, was selected for the Cucalorus Filmmaker WIP Residency Program and participated in the Sundance Institute New Frontier Program in 2016.
 The film is slated for release in 2019.